 ISF is committed to the conservation of a healthy environment.
-We work to avoid and/or minimize any adverse impacts our operations and supply chain may have on natural resources and the environment through the following:
+We work to avoid and/or minimise any adverse impacts our operations and supply chain may have on natural resources and the environment through the following:

-Identifying High Conservation Value (HCV) and High Carbon Stock (HCS) areas following international best practice guidance including:

-- Roundtable on Sustainable Palm Oil (RSPO) Principles and Criteria - High Conservation Value Resource Network (HCVRN) - High Carbon Stock (HCS) Approach - All new assessments must be integrated with HCV-HCSA assessments led by Assessor Licensing Scheme (ALS) assessors and HCSA registered practitioners, and undergo necessary HCVRN or HCSA quality review. - Enforce the protection and management of HCVs in existing plantations and all other aspects of production and processing in their supply chain, including: - Identification, mapping, and reporting on biodiversity hotspot areas to promote biodiversity conservation and management. - Prohibit hunting activities and only promote the sustainable hunting of species. - No new development on peatland regardless of depth and promotion of: - Identification, mapping, and reporting on peat areas. - The use of best management practices for existing oil palm plantations on peat soils. - Exploring options for peat restoration where possible by working with expert stakeholders and communities. - No use of fire in land preparation including planting and replanting and no burning of waste. - Commensurate remediation or corrective action plan for any non-compliance (e.g. the conversion or development of HCV or HCS areas is required as a criterion to re-enter ISF's supply chain. - The cut-off date for no conversion of HCS forests, HCV areas, or peatland is 31st December 2015.
+- Identifying High Conservation Value (HCV) and High Carbon Stock (HCS) areas following international best practice guidance including: - Roundtable on Sustainable Palm Oil (RSPO) Principles and Criteria - High Conservation Value Resource Network (HCVRN) - High Carbon Stock (HCS) Approach - All new assessments must be integrated with HCV-HCSA assessments led by Assessor Licensing Scheme (ALS) assessors and HCSA registered practitioners, and undergo necessary HCVRN or HCSA quality review. - Enforce the protection and management of HCVs in existing plantations and all other aspects of production and processing in their supply chain, including: - Identification, mapping, and reporting on biodiversity hotspot areas to promote biodiversity conservation and management. - Prohibit hunting activities and only promote the sustainable hunting of species. - No new development on peatland regardless of depth while promoting the best principles of agriculture: - Identification, mapping, and reporting on peat areas. - Implementation of best management practices to protect and enhance soil health across all plantations, including peatlands. - Exploring options for peat restoration where possible by working with expert stakeholders and communities. - No use of fire in land preparation including planting and replanting and no burning of waste. - Commensurate remediation or corrective action plan for any non-compliance (e.g. the conversion or development of HCV or HCS areas is required as a criterion to re-enter ISF's supply chain. - The cut-off date for no conversion of HCS forests, HCV areas, or peatland is 31st December 2015.